-The heart of the complex is the Great Bath , a large lead-lined pool filled with steaming, geothermally-heated water from the so-called 'Sacred Spring' to a depth of 1.6m.
-Though it's now open to the air, the bath would originally have been covered by a vast 45m-high barrel-vaulted roof.
-Further bathing pools and changing rooms are situated to the east and west, with excavated sections revealing the hypocaust system that would have kept the bathing rooms balmy.
+The heart of the complex is the Great Bath , a lead-lined pool filled with steaming, geothermally-heated water from the so-called 'Sacred Spring' to a depth of 1.6m.
+Though now open-air, the bath would originally have been covered by a 45m-high, barrel-vaulted roof.